-Children are protected well.
-The childminder demonstrates a good understanding of the signs and symptoms of abuse, and procedures to follow should she have any concerns.
-She ensures that all relevant telephone numbers including emergency contacts are readily available.
-A record of risk assessments and regular checks of areas and equipment are carried out.
-Fire drills are regularly practised and fire safety equipment is in place, such as, fire alarms and a fire blanket.
+The childminder demonstrates a good understanding of the signs and symptoms of abuse and procedures to follow should she have any concerns.
+She ensures that all relevant telephone numbers, including emergency contacts are readily available.
+This helps to protect children very well.
+Robust risk assessments and regular checks of areas and equipment are recorded and evidence shows how the childminder adapts these regularly to further protect children's safety.
+Fire drills are regularly practised and fire safety equipment is in place, such as alarms and a blanket.
 This has a positive impact on children's safety.
 Children access a good range of resources.
 Child-friendly storage systems allow children opportunities to self-select and make choices about their play.
 This helps foster their decision making and independence skills.